 Step 5.
 Hang the two second largest pieces on opposing sides of the first.
 This will help balance your gallery wall.
 Fill-in the empty space with smaller frames.

 “When hanging a series of pictures together, keep the gap between them 2 – 2.5″ to utilize the wall space.
 And keep a minimum of 9″ between the art and the tops of sofas and chairs.” -Milly De Cabrol

 “I’ve found that hanging my artwork 63″ on center above the floor is a perfect viewing height for most pieces.” -Rob Southern

 “When framing artwork that requires a mat, specify a mat with 8-ply thickness.
 The increased depth of the resulting bevel can make anything look important.” -Madeline Stuart

 …And remember, if you ever move, take a photo of your gallery wall before packing up.
 Believe me, this has saved my hide multiple times when trying to reproduce the same gallery wall configuration.

-Creating little pockets of joy around our homes is the ultimate goal, right?
-And what better way to inject happiness into a space than with personal photos, kids’ art, or even a series of torn pages from our favorite books?
-Whether you’re thinking custom framint or DIY, Framebridge and IKEA are great resources.
-(Check my SHOP page for any current deals.)
-What special people, places, and things could you coordinate into a collage?
-Look no further than your photo albums, scrapbooks, and bookshelves to find unique gallery wall inspiration right under your nose.
+Creating visual pockets of joy around our homes is the ultimate goal, right?
+What special photos, notes or personal artwork could you coordinate into a gallery wall?
+Look no further than your photo albums, scrapbooks, and bookshelves to find unique gallery wall inspiration right under your nose. -xo